dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 - `X`, of type `float`, which defines the x-coordinate of the upper-left corner of the canvas.
 - `Y`, of type `float`, which defines the y-coordinate of the upper-left corner of the canvas.

-These properties can be used to position and size graphical objects on the `ICanvas`.
+These properties can be used to position and size graphical objects on the <xref:Microsoft.Maui.Graphics.ICanvas>.
 For example, graphical objects can be placed at the center of the `Canvas` by using the `Center.X` and `Center.Y` values as arguments to a drawing method.
-For information about drawing on an `ICanvas`, see [Draw graphical objects](~/user-interface/graphics/draw.md).
+For information about drawing on an <xref:Microsoft.Maui.Graphics.ICanvas>, see [Draw graphical objects](~/user-interface/graphics/draw.md).

 ## Invalidate the canvas